The law on divorce has changed and no fault divorce will replace the old system. This change is likely to come into effect in or after Autumn 2021.

 - Take legal advice before starting divorce proceedings – even the timing of your application could have consequences you haven’t thought about, such as tax

 - If you have any international connections, you should discuss these with your lawyer as soon as possible.
-You may or may not be able to get divorce in a different country and this may or may not be beneficial for you
+You may or may not be able to get divorced in a different country and this may or may not be beneficial for you

 - Deal with your financial arrangements so that these can go into a court order